 Who doesn’t love pasta?
 From spaghetti carbonara to penne arrabbiata, we know that whether traveling the world, dining out, or preparing your meals at home, delicious pasta dishes often top the list as a favorite.
 But what makes your classic Italian meal even more delightful is the perfect drink – wine.
 For all the wine lovers out there, pair your pasta with the right kind of wine — and that’s perfetto!
 But where to start and what pasta works with which wine?
-Our guest author solves that problems with these 5 fantastic wines that pair best with pasta dishes.
+How about these 5 fantastic wines that pair best with pasta dishes?

 5 Fantastic Wines That Pair Best with Pasta Dishes

 Choosing wines to complement your meals can be an arduous task requiring much expertise.
 (Raise your wine glass if you agree!)
 However, we know one thing for sure – it is not always a contest between white wines and red wines.
 Whether traveling to foodie destinations, dining at your local restaurant, or creating your own dishes at home, it is rather the selection of your meal that determines the kind of wine you choose.